| Title: | A Collection of Functions for Graphing Correlation Matrices |

 Trosset, M.W.
 (2005) Visualizing correlation.
 Journal of Computational and Graphical Statistics 14(1), pp. 1–19

-puts a series of dots along a biplot vector of a correlation matrix,
+Function ggtally puts a series of dots along a biplot vector of a correlation

 p1 |